alecmuffett/onion-dv-certificate-proposal/draft-muffett-same-origin-onion-certificates.md

-The response to which, again, is that although such may happen experimentally, the overwhelming means by which people access Tor is by using a local client over localhost, one (or more) per user.
+The response to which, again, is that although such may happen experimentally, the overwhelming means by which people access Tor is by using a local client over loopback, one (or more) per user.
 At the "client" end, access to the Tor proxy is within the local trust boundary, where worse things can happen.